How to Spot Anti-Patterns of Enterprise Agile Transformation

 Throughout the years, many people have learnt to implement agile but are still struggling with how to run big transformation programs.
 Many big organisations take initiatives building a central team of coaches for transforming the whole organisation into agile, but there are some mistakes that should be avoided.

 While working with big organisations as a member of an agile transformation team, I have learnt some anti-patterns that I am going to elaborate in this article.
-This is the first article in the series to cover mainly seven anti-patterns:

 In this article I am explaining the first anti-pattern:

 Each product is different from another in terms of complexity, team structure and vendor association.
 How then, do standardisation of tools and practices work?

 This is one of the most common anti-patterns of agile transformation programs.
 Many organisations try to standardise agile practices, tools, and behaviours.

 In my experience, I have seen people recommending, or worse, forcing teams to use enterprise-level best practices or tools.

 There is no best-practice, because the best practice does not leave a room for improvement; which is against the agile principle of continuous improvement.

 Secondly, recommending standard practices defeats the purpose of flexibility in agile, which was the original reason of not making agile frameworks prescriptive.